pp21/Guided-Scale-Texture-for-Face-Presentation-Attack-Detection/README.md

 Contact
 ============

-For any question, please contact Prof. Peng Fei <eepengf@gmail.com> or Qin Le <qinle@hnu.edu.cn>.
+For any question, please contact Qin Le <qinle@hnu.edu.cn>.

-Please kindly cite our paper as follow when you use it.
+Please kindly cite our paper as follow if you use it.
 Thank you.

 Please cite as: Peng, F., Qin, L., Long, M. Face presentation attack detection using guided scale texture.
 Multimedia Tools and Applications, DOI: 10.1007/s11042-017-4780-0, 2017